DDDSSSTTT/multinode-sort/README.md

 ---

 ## About the project
-Noted: The code is only for display, any PLAGIARISM is NOT approved The starter-code in this repository contains some utilities and some initial code in the source `netsort.go` file that you will use to create a **distributed sort** program.
+Noted: The code is only for display, any PLAGIARISM is NOT approved.

+The starter-code in this repository contains some utilities and some initial code in the source `netsort.go` file that you will use to create a **distributed sort** program.
 This is an extension of the sort program